CEOP's 'Operation Naga' provides hope for solving Thailand's paedophile problem

 Quite often the bail bondsman will have a contact in the police or judicial system and will continue negotiations which could result in any charges being dropped before cases get to court.

-But at one stage when he was interviewing defendants, on behalf of both the police and newspapers (armed with an electric stun gun for the former) and then fixing deals, he seemed to be all powerful.
+But at one stage when he was interviewing defendants on behalf of both the police and newspapers (armed with an electric stun gun for the former) and then fixing deals, he seemed to be all powerful.

 There are also a number of lawyers who regular fix cases.
 And cases can be fixed in many cases.
 I know some of these lawyers but I am not going to advertise their services here.
-They have been known to threaten local children's charitiy caseworkers.
+They have been known to threaten local children's charity caseworkers.

 1. For a consideration the police investigating officer can arrange to give such a poor performance in court that the defendant will be acquitted for lack of evidence.
-However somebody else in the judicial system has to be forwarned, or the judge may convict anyway.
+However, somebody else in the judicial system has to be forwarned, or the judge may convict anyway.

 2. Police can also screw up the case so much that the prosecutor may decide not to proceed with it.
-And needless to say the prosecutor can screw it up himself too.
+And, needless to say, the prosecutor can screw it up himself too.

 3. Payment can be made to the victims.
 This is the Thai version of what Gary Glitter did in Vietnam to evade charges of the rape of two juveniles and often the easiest way out.
 None of the juveniles wants to go to court.
 None of the parents want their kids to go to court.
-So payments can be made as compensation, and provided the police are looked after as well, this is often seen as a good solution all round.
+So payments can be made as compensation, and provided the police are looked after as well, this is often seen locally as a good solution all round.
 Afterwards the children tend to go back on the streets again.
 If the childen are required to appear in court the evidence they give will not implicate the hands that have fed them.

-* In the CEOP cases described above I should note that CEOP say that the victims are all being 'cared for' by local social services and charities (Except for one child witness who recently ran away).
+* In the CEOP cases described above I should note that CEOP says that the victims are all being 'cared for' by local social services and charities (Except for one child witness who recently ran away).